Variable weather and some good judgement

 Lake Wakatipu is lightning-bolt shaped, with a north-south leg from Kingston at the south end (where I stopped a few days ago) to Queenstown, then a leg that runs roughly west from Queenstown and finally another north-south leg that ends where the lake is fed by two glacially-fed rivers, the Dart and the Rees.
 I had considered a jet-boat and kayak trip on the Dart, but weather has been cool and it didn’t seem like it would be all that much fun if I had to be bundled up the way I was on Doubtful Sound.
 The road to Glenorchy at the head of the lake was a recommended ride.

 Stopped for lunch and a hot drink, then continued up the road until I got to the Dart River bridge.
-Then I assessed the conditions.
+There, I assessed the conditions.
 I could have continued on the other side of the lake where you eventually run out of road, but the weather was not looking good.
 The thin clouds had gotten thicker and were settling in around the mountains.
 I decided to head back along the lake to Queenstown, ahead of the weather approaching from the west.

 A good choice

 After Queenstown I had planned to continue east on highway 6 through the Kawarau River Gorge to Cromwell.
-This is the ancestral home of bungee jumping and a number of other “extreme” activities.
+The gorge is the ancestral home of bungee jumping and a number of other “extreme” activities.
 I had come through in the opposite direction on my way to Te Anau but had not stopped.
 From Cromwell, I was going to continue on highway 6 to Wanaka, along the west side of “Lake” Dunstan, a large reservoir created by the Clyde Dam.

 I stopped for fuel at the edge of Queenstown and put the liner in my jacket.
 As I left, I felt the first drop of rain.
-Shortly after leaving town I was forced to divert along Lake Hayes towards Arrowtown because of a bad crash that closed the road.
+Shortly after leaving town I was forced to divert along Lake Hayes towards Arrowtown because of a bad crash that closed the main road.
 Re-emerging on highway 6 after some delay, I re-evaluated my plan.

 There was surprisingly little wind once I got off the valley floor.
 It was even more pleasant as I got up onto the pass where mountains provided some shelter.
 Turning to the north over the top, the clouds in front of me thinned out, and I could see a small patch of blue in the distance, right over Wanaka!